Ford's Theatre: Disrepair and restoration

 On June 9, 1893, the front section of the three interior floors collapsed when a supporting pillar was undermined during excavation of the cellar, killing 22 clerks and injuring another 68.
 This led some people to believe that the former church turned theater and storeroom was cursed.
 The building was repaired and Record and Pension Office clerks were moved back on July 30, 1894.

 In 1928, the building was turned over from the War Department Office to the Office of Public Buildings and Parks of the National Capital.
 A Lincoln museum opened on the first floor of the theater building on February 12, 1932—Lincoln's 123rd birthday.
 In 1933, the building was transferred to the National Park Service.

 The restoration of Ford's Theatre was brought about by the two-decade-long lobbying efforts of Democratic National Committeeman Melvin D. Hildreth and Republican North Dakota Representative Milton Young.
 Hildreth first suggested to Young the need for its restoration in 1945.
 Through extensive lobbying of Congress, a bill was passed in 1955 to prepare an engineering study for the reconstruction of the building.
 In 1964, Congress approved funds for its restoration, which began that year and was completed in 1968.

 On January 21, 1968, Vice President Hubert Humphrey and 500 others dedicated the restored theater.
 The theater reopened on January 30, 1968, with a gala performance.

 The presidential box is never occupied.

 The theater was again renovated during the 2000s.
 It has a current seating capacity of 665.
-The re-opening ceremony was on February 11, 2009, which commemorated Lincoln's 200th birthday.
+The reopening ceremony was on February 11, 2009, which commemorated Lincoln's 200th birthday.
 The event featured remarks from President Barack Obama as well as appearances by Katie Couric, Kelsey Grammer, James Earl Jones, Ben Vereen, Jeffrey Wright, the President's Own Marine Band, Joshua Bell, Patrick Lundy and the Ministers of Music, Audra McDonald and Jessye Norman.

+In March of every year, the Abraham Lincoln Institute holds a symposium at Ford's Theatre.